astronomer/docs/learn/custom-xcom-backends-tutorial.md

 ## Conclusion

-Congratulations, you learned how to set up a custom XCom backend using Object Storage!
+Congratulations, you learned how to set up a custom XCom backend using object storage!
 Learn more about other options to set up custom XCom backends in the [Strategies for custom XCom backends in Airflow](custom-backend-strategies.md) guide.